-CCR 006 COMPUTER REPAIR
+CCR 006 COMPUTER REPAIR I

-3 credits (90 hours) Through this course and by applying basic electronics concepts, students learn the use, operation, installation, and repair of including various computer equipment, laptops.
+Through this course and by applying basic electronics concepts, students learn the use, operation, installation, and repair of various computer equipment, including laptops.

-CCR 007 BUSINESS APPLICATION
+CCR 007 BUSINESS APPLICATION MANAGEMENT

 This course allows students to work with the basic concepts for using and managing business applications.
 Students will be able to differentiate between the most popular business applications on the market, such as spreadsheets (Excel), graphic presentation programs (PowerPoint), messaging programs (Outlook), and databases (Access).